Preparing to Transfer to Another College/University

 To finalize your SEVIS release you will need to provide the following to the International Student Services Office:

 Timing is critical.
 If you are graduating, you have 60 days after your program ends to transfer your SEVIS record.
-Also, your SEVIS record can NOT be transfer before the end of the current semester since you are still attending classes at BCC.
+Also, your SEVIS record can NOT be transfer before the end of the current semester since you are still attending classes at SUNY Broome.

-Each college/university has it's own transfer policy/procedure so it is important that you check with that school regarding required forms, transfer credit procedure, how to obtain your new I-20, and finanical documentation required.
+Each college/university has it's own transfer policy/procedure so it is important that you check with that school regarding required forms, transfer credit procedure, how to obtain your new I-20, and financial documentation required.

 Don't forget that once you've decided to attend another college, there are other factors to consider in your move especially if you are attending a college/university out of the Binghamton area.
 This checklist (click here) is designed to help you with some things to consider.